-- Sections that did not make substantive changes to the rule, set out basic WAC structures (such as definition and applicability sections), or required the development of plans, such as the extreme temperature readiness plan. - Activities that require collaboration between school officials and local health jurisdictions, such as inspections and assessments. - Full implementation of the rule, including new rule requirements such as specialized rooms. - (9) Provide toilet paper in restrooms; - (10)Provide handwashing sinks that are accessible where activities present a potential risk of microbiological or chemical contamination of the hands in any student spaces, which may include, but are not limited to:
+- Sections that have no substantive changes to the rule, set out basic WAC structures (such as definition and applicability sections), or required the development of plans, such as the extreme temperature readiness plan. - Activities that require collaboration between school officials and local health jurisdictions, such as inspections and assessments. - Full implementation of the rule, including new rule requirements such as specialized rooms. - (11)Provide accessible drinking fountains that are constructed with a nozzle that directs an arc of water to flow away from the nozzle and is located above water-impervious flooring.

-- (1) Restrooms;

-- (2) Specialized rooms; or

-- (3) Health rooms; and

-- (11)Provide accessible drinking fountains that are constructed with a nozzle that directs an arc of water to flow away from the nozzle and is located above water-impervious flooring.
 The drinking fountains must be deactivated when attached to a handwashing sink in a specialized room or located in a restroom.